xuankimtran/docs-1/pages/katalon-studio/docs/kse-use-plugins.md

 Katalon Studio Enterprise users can decide where Katalon Studio will download plugins for a project.
 Go to **Project > Settings > Plugins** and select one of the following options:

-* **Katalon Store and Local**: Katalon Studio will install plugins from Store and the Plugins folder of each project.
+* **Katalon Store and Local**: Katalon Studio will install plugins from the Store and the Plugins folder of each project.
 * **Katalon Store**: Katalon Studio will install plugins from Katalon Store only.
 * **Local**: Katalon Studio will install plugins from the Plugins folder only.

 ## Private Plugins

 Private plugins are Katalon plugins that are developed for private use.
-With private plugins supported, you can build, distribute, install, and use your own plugins without publishing them on Store for public access.
+With private plugins supported, you can build, distribute, install, and use your plugins without publishing them on Store for public access.

 > **Requirements**:
 >